Causal Inference Under Approximate Neighborhood Interference: Approximate Neighborhood Interference

 This is the set of paired couples $(i,j)$ and $(k,l)$ such that the units within each couple are at most path distance $m$ apart from one another, and the two pairs are exactly path distance $s$ apart.
 Define $\sigma_n^2 = \var(n^{-1/2}\sum_{i=1}^n Z_i)$.

 \begin{assump}[Weak Dependence for CLT] There exist $\epsilon>0$ and a sequence of positive constants $\{m_n\}_{n\in\N}$ such that $m_n \rightarrow\infty$ and

 \end{assump}

-This is essentially Assumption 3.4 of \cite{kojevnikov2019limit}.
-The first term in \eqref{3stooges} is key.
-Similar to \autoref{finitevar}, it requires $\theta_{n,s}$ to decay to zero fast enough relative to $s$-neighborhood sizes.
-The second term restricts $s$-neighborhood growth rates, while the third requires sufficiently fast decay of $\theta_{n,s}$.
+This strengthens \autoref{finitevar} and corresponds to Assumption 3.4 of \cite{kojevnikov2019limit}.\footnote{The publication version of their paper \citep{kojevnikov2021limit} formulates this assumption slightly differently.} Similar to \autoref{finitevar}, the first term in \eqref{3stooges} requires $\tilde\theta_{n,s}$ to decay to zero fast enough relative to $s$-neighborhood sizes.
+The second term restricts $s$-neighborhood growth rates, while the third requires sufficiently fast decay of $\tilde\theta_{n,s}$.
+See \autoref{discpsiweak} for a discussion of the plausibility of this assumption.

 \begin{theorem}[Asymptotic Normality] Under Assumptions \ref{aKexposure}--\ref{aani} and \ref{psiweak},

 \end{theorem}